 As the temperature drops and winter draws nearer, many dogs feel the cold as much as their owners do.
 Keeping your dog warm through the winter months is important to maintaining top health, and with these helpful hints, your dog will be cozy all throughout the season.

 A thick winter coat is a dog's insulation; it aids in keeping them warm.
 Dogs that don't share this characteristic and are more susceptible to the winter chill include dobermans, toy dogs, low hair or hairless dogs, and greyhounds.
-Any shaven or excessively clipped dog will also fall into this category.
+Any shaven or clipped dog will also fall into this category.
 Elderly dogs will feel the cold even more than young spritely dogs.
 You may find your elderly dog slowing down in the morning or down right refusing to get out of bed, see our page Caring For Elderly Dogs In Winter.

-Ideally, keep your dog mostly indoors throughout winter.
+Ideally, keeping your dog mostly indoors throughout winter would be best.
 Only taking them outside for exercise or to the toilet.

 If your dog is kept outside, ensure that he/she has access to a kennel with warm bedding.
 Look for a kennel that has protection at the entrance for those rainy seasons like this flat roof kennel

 If the weather is exceptionally cold, do bring your dog indoors where it is warm.
 Check out our range of Kennels

 Ensure that the bedding is warm and well placed.
 Bedding is an important part of keeping a dog warm through winter.
 If your dog sleeps on the ground or somewhere with drafts, consider buying a Trampoline Dog Bed

 .
 These beds also come with an option to have a soft pillow top included.
 A custom-made bed with cushioned insert, blankets, and old clothing make good, warm bedding.

 Here is our range of warm and cuddly Dog Beds